mikemayer67/XMLFunc/readme.md

   argument by index will not work as the index will be interpreted as a numeric value.

-    (operator) := (unary-op)|(binary-op)|(list-op)
+    operator := unary-op|binary-op|list-op

 --------------------------------------------------------------------------------

 **Unary** operators take a single operand.
+Note that this is a bit of a misnomer in that many of these 'operands' are actually functions

+- The value of the operand may be provided via the 'arg' attribute.
-Note that this is a bit of a misnomer in that many of thes 'operands' are actually functions.
-The value of the operand may be provided either via the 'arg' attribute or as a single value element between the operator tags.
+- The value of the operand may be provided as a single value element between the opening/closing operator tags
+- The value may be numeric, the name of one of the arguments in the \<arglist>, or a value element.

 The list of available unary operators is as follows: